Ademolacode/Microsoft-SOC-Analyst-Portfolio/mini-projects/03-endpoint-detection/README.md

 Validate endpoint security controls by simulating adversary techniques and investigating the resulting alerts using a structured SOC workflow.

-The specific question driving this phase: **does the endpoint security stack detect and block what it claims to detect and block?** Trusting that controls work without testing them is one of the most common gaps in real SOC environments.
+The specific question driving this phase: **Does the endpoint security stack detect and block what it claims to detect and block?** Trusting that controls work without testing them is one of the most common gaps in real SOC environments.

 ---